 Welcome to SCANCOR

 The Scandinavian Consortium for Organizational Research facilitates inquiry in organizational social science among a transnational network of scholars.
-Its member institutions in Scandinavia and greater Europe support working visits and residencies at Stanford University.
+Its member institutions in Scandinavia and greater Europe support working visits and residencies at Stanford and Harvard Universities.
 SCANCOR also sponsors conferences, workshops, and mentoring opportunities worldwide.

 To receive notification on our seminars and events, please click HERE